Permanence (album): Background

 Following Lostprophets frontman Ian Watkins' incarceration for child sex offences, No Devotion was formed.
 Bassist Stuart Richardson explained that they were unsure "if we would ever make music again or if people would look us in the face.
-Everything felt like it was over."
-In April 2014 it was announced that Thursday frontman Geoff Rickly would be working with No Devotion through his own label, Collect Records.
-Rickley regarded their new material as being influenced by Joy Division, New Order, and The Cure, although he did not speculate whether or not he was going to be joining the band.
+Everything felt like it was over".
+In April 2014, it was announced that Thursday frontman Geoff Rickly would be working with No Devotion through his own label, Collect Records.
+Rickly regarded their new material as being influenced by Joy Division, New Order, and the Cure, although he did not discuss whether he was going to join the band.